-Anyone wishing to report student misconduct shall document all relevant information via a LMC Complaint Resolution Forms beginning on page 160, which shall be provided to a member of the campus administration.
-When a written incident report is filed, it shall be forwarded to the Executive Dean, Student Services.
-Following review of the incident report (which may include, without limitation, any and all research deemed appropriate regarding the underlying incident), a determination will be made by the Executive Dean, Student Services (in possible consultation with other campus and/or College leadership) whether charges of misconduct should be filed in response to the incident.
+Anyone wishing to report student misconduct shall document all relevant information via a LMC Complaint Resolution Forms, which shall be provided to a member of the campus administration.
+When a written incident report is filed, it shall be forwarded to the Vice President, Student Services.
+Following review of the incident report (which may include, without limitation, any and all research deemed appropriate regarding the underlying incident), a determination will be made by the Vice President, Student Services (in possible consultation with other campus and/or College leadership) whether charges of misconduct should be filed in response to the incident.